webaxones/consistency/readme.md

 Fixes typographic errors when typing in the WordPress editor.

-Do you see the typographic corrector in your word processor that formats what you type in real time?
+Have you seen the typographic corrector in your word processor that formats what you type in real time?
 Well, it's the same idea but with Gutenberg.

 See [WordPress directory page](https://wordpress.org/plugins/consistency/).